-(http://www.depts.ttu.edu/dos/docs/1819Handbook.pdf) outlines university policies and guidelines pertaining to academic integrity, student conduct, disciplinary sanctions and procedures, grievances, discrimination, sexual harassment, and drug and alcohol policies.
+(2020 2021 Handbook.pdf (ttu.edu) outlines university policies and guidelines pertaining to academic integrity, student conduct, disciplinary sanctions and procedures, grievances, discrimination, sexual harassment, and drug and alcohol policies.
 The Master's of Forensic Science Program abides by the guidelines and sanctions set forth in this handbook.